-Inventory, 40 lbs : 7.00
+Inventory, 40 lbs : 0

 Boniato sweet potatoes are available year-round.

-The sweet potato is believed to have originated in tropical America and was grown extensively throughout the continent well before the arrival of the Europeans.
-The Boniato sweet potato, in particular, is believed to have been cultivated as early as 1000 B.C. in Peru and Colombia.
-The Boniato is thought to have made its way to Asia potentially via pre-Incan explorers traveling to the Easter Islands.
-In time, the Boniato would become one of the staple food crops of Asia.
-Today nearly 90 percent of the world’s production of Boniato comes from Asia.
-As a result of the Boniato’s ability to thrive in tropical climates, in the United States Florida has become a major producer of Boniato.
-In south Florida nearly 5000 acres of Boniato are grown annually.
-Boniato sweet potatoes which are sold predominately at international markets to meet the demand of Cubans and other Caribbean people living in the United States.
+The sweet potato is believed to have originated in tropical regions of the Western Hemisphere and was grown extensively throughout the continent well before the arrival of the Europeans.
+Boniato sweet potatoes are thought to have made their way to Asia via pre-Incan explorers traveling to the Easter Islands, and in time, the Boniato would become one of the staple food crops of Asia.
+Today nearly ninety percent of the world’s production of Boniato comes from Asia.
+Florida has also become a major producer of Boniato.
+In South Florida, nearly five thousand acres of Boniato are grown annually.
+Boniato sweet potatoes are sold predominately in international markets and specialty grocers and can be found in Asia, the United States, Cuba, and Central America.

 Recipes that include Boniato Sweet Potatoes.
 One is easiest, three is harder.